jacobian/djangobook.com/chapter04.rst

     * *Designers are assumed to be comfortable with HTML code*.
 The template system isn't designed so that templates necessarily are displayed nicely in WYSIWYG editors such as Dreamweaver.
-That is too severe a limitation and wouldn't allow the syntax to be as nice as it is.
+That is too severe a limitation and wouldn't allow the syntax to be as friendly as it is.
 Django expects template authors to be comfortable editing HTML directly.

     * *Designers are assumed not to be Python programmers*.
 The template system